broadinstitute/exome-results-browsers/src/browsers/asc2/content/about.md

 ## Autosomal gene discovery efforts

-Data in this Browser originate from the ASC's most recent exome sequencing aggregation efforts ([Satterstrom et al., 2026](https://www.medrxiv.org/content/10.64898/2026.08.24.26360398v1.article-info)).
+Data in this Browser originate from the ASC's most recent exome sequencing aggregation efforts ([Satterstrom et al., 2026a](https://www.medrxiv.org/content/10.64898/2026.08.24.26360398v1.article-info)).
 We aggregated exome sequence data from research, clinical, and population cohorts, including both family-based and case-control data (Fig. 2).
-In the family-based data (i.e., trios with parental sequences), we can distinguish between _de novo_ mutations and inherited variants; we refer to cases and controls as "probands" and "siblings," respectively.
+In the family-based data (i.e., trios with parental sequences), where we can distinguish between _de novo_ mutations and inherited variants, we refer to cases and controls as "probands" and "siblings," respectively.
 We analyze variants from 62,429 individuals with recorded autism (38,680 probands and 23,749 cases) and 33,316 individuals without recorded autism (9,567 siblings and 23,749 controls).

-Family-based data are drawn from four major cohorts: the Autism Sequencing Consortium (ASC), the [Simons Simplex Collection](https://www.sfari.org/resource/simons-simplex-collection/) (SSC), the [Simons Powering Autism Research](https://sparkforautism.org/) (SPARK) study, and the GeneDx clinical testing laboratory (CTL); we also include published _de novo_ variants from individuals with autism from the [Deciphering Developmental Disorders](https://www.ddduk.org/) (DDD) study.
-Case-control data are drawn from three cohorts: a [Lundbeck Foundation Initiative for Integrative Psychiatric Research](https://ipsych.dk/en/about-ipsych) (iPSYCH) cohort, the Population-based Autism Genetics and Environment Study (PAGES), and non-family-based cases from SPARK matched to [UK Biobank](https://www.ukbiobank.ac.uk/) control samples (Fig. 2).
+Family-based data are drawn from four major cohorts: the ASC, the [Simons Simplex Collection](https://www.sfari.org/resource/simons-simplex-collection/) (SSC), the [Simons Powering Autism Research](https://sparkforautism.org/) (SPARK) study, and the GeneDx clinical testing laboratory (CTL); we also include published _de novo_ variants from individuals with autism from the [Deciphering Developmental Disorders](https://www.ddduk.org/) (DDD) study.
+Case-control data are drawn from three cohorts: a [Lundbeck Foundation Initiative for Integrative Psychiatric Research](https://ipsych.dk/en/about-ipsych) (iPSYCH) cohort, the Population-based Autism Genetics and Environment Study (PAGES), and non-family-based cases from SPARK matched to [UK Biobank](https://www.ukbiobank.ac.uk/) control samples (**Fig. 2**).

 <figure style="max-width: 535px;">